dask/dask-blog/_posts/2021-05-21-dask-distributed-user-journey.md

 The platforms your organisation has will be the result of many arbitrary technology choices.
 What programming languages does your company use?
 What deals did vendors offer at the time of procurement?
 What skills do the current IT staff have?
 What did your CTO have for breakfast the day they chose a vendor?

-Within Dask we don't care which platform decisions your organisations make and try to build deployment tools for as many popular platforms as we can including:
+At Dask we don't care which platform decisions your organisations make.
+We try to build deployment tools for as many popular platforms as we can including:

 - Hadoop via [dask-yarn](https://github.com/dask/dask-yarn)
 - Kubernetes via [dask-kubernetes](https://github.com/dask/dask-kubernetes) and the [helm chart](https://github.com/dask/helm-chart)